DajahV/CODSOFT---Titanic-Survival-Prediction-Project/README.md

-# This is an Internship Project I Participate in from CODESOFT
+# This is a Data Science Internship I participate in with CODSOFT

-This is an internship project I was assigned to by CODESOFT company.
+In this internship project I built a model that can classify if passengers on the ill fated RMS titanic either survive or died on the ship

 <a href> Click here to see my YouTube video for a stepwise approach I took to solve this problem